 3.1.1 This section reports on Hills' performance by reference to the contract targets and the Council's Best Value Duty.
-Please refer to Schedules 10 and 20
+Please refer to Schedules 10 and 20.

-Schedule 10 of the contract states that in Year 2 and each subsequent year, 20,000 tonnes of RDF would be produced and accepted by the RDF Contractor(s).
-This has been achieved in every contract year.
+Schedule 10 of the contract states that in year two and each subsequent year, 20,000 tons of RDF would be produced and accepted by the RDF contractor(s).
+This continues to be achieved in each contract year.

-Schedule 20 of the contract states obligation to record performance and that Hills shall make arrangements to secure continuous improvement in the way in which the Services are provided, having regard to a combination of economy, efficiency and effectiveness.
-Contract year 1 landfill diversion was 68.5%, year 9 landfill diversion was 73.7%, this is the highest since the start of the contract.
+Schedule 20 of the contract notes Hills' obligation to record performance and to make arrangements to secure continuous improvement in the way in which the services are provided, having regard to a combination of economy, efficiency and effectiveness.
+The most significant contractual reference point is the volume of waste diverted from landfill; in this contract year, this equated to 73.3%.